andrewjmetzger/andrew.mtz.gr/_posts/2023-08-19-rooting-galaxy-tab-a7-lite.md

 Flash [the latest PitchBlack Recovery image][pbrp] via ODIN using "BL" mode.

-Next, remove Crypto on /data/
+Next, wipe the /data/ partition to make it usable with PBRP by removing the factory encryption:

-1. Boot to Recovery  (Power + Vol Up)
+1. Boot to Recovery  (Power + Volume Up)
 2. Settings
 3. Format Data
 4. Type "yes"